burkh4rt/Learning-Representations-Causal-Inference/README.md

   metalearners that use standard regression methods to perform inference, along with our machinery for feature engineering

-- `generated_examples/` reproduces experiments described in the paper on synthetic data
+- `generated_examples/` reproduces numerical experiments described in the paper on synthetic data

-The environment runs with [conda](https://conda.io) —
+The code can be run in a [conda](https://conda.io) environment —

 ```sh
 conda env create -f environment.yml